 A journal is an ideas dump, a place to pour out anything and everything that may be useful to you in future.
 And if not, the drawing and doodling side of journalling is very therapeutic!

-It may sound wishy-washy but by taking the time to really look after yourself, you’re giving your mind a chance to become revitalised and relaxed.
+By taking the time to really look after yourself, you’re giving your mind a chance to become revitalised and relaxed.
 Spend some time thinking of ways you can improve your self-care.
 Perhaps you could go to bed a bit earlier and improve your quality of sleep?

 Maybe have an extra-long soak in the bath and use a really nice moisturiser to help you feel relaxed.
 Get up earlier than you normally do and do some yoga.
 Brush your hair and dress in comfortable, warm clothes.
-Allow yourself to feel cared for and you’ll take more care over your creative efforts as a result.
+Allow yourself to feel cared for and you’ll take more care of your creative efforts as a result.

 Some of these ideas might seem obvious.
 However, I’ve found that during the last two lockdowns, I let myself slide quite easily and as a result, became creatively blocked.
 This year, I’m not making resolutions or goal-setting.
 What I am going to focus on, is allowing myself to remain creatively focused.
 And, to do that, I’ll need stimuli and strategies.